Scalar quantity

 Vector quantity

-• Vectors are represented by arrows: the length shows magnitude, the arrowhead shows direction.
+• Vectors are represented by arrows: the length is proportional to magnitude, the arrowhead shows direction.
+In print, vectors are written in bold ($\mathbf{F}$) or with an arrow ($\vec{F}$); magnitude alone is written in italic ($F$).

 Common Mistake MEDIUM

-Wrong: Saying 'weight is a scalar because it is just a number in kg'.
+Wrong: Saying "weight is a scalar because it is just a number in kg".
+Confusing weight with mass.

 Examiner Tips and Tricks

-• A common 1-mark question asks you to classify a quantity as scalar or vector.
+• A common 1-mark OCR question asks you to classify a list of quantities as scalar or vector.

-• The key test: does it have a direction?
+• The single test: does it require a direction to be fully specified?

 Scalars & Vectors Overview